Rosario Kennedy

-Rosario Kennedy (born Rosario Arguelles y Freyre de Andrade in Cuba) is an American politician was the first Cuban American woman on the City of Miami Commission, former Vice Mayor of the City of Miami and candidate for Florida's 18th congressional district in the 1989 special election to replace Claude Pepper that was eventually won by Ileana Ros-Lehtinen.
+Rosario Arguelles y Freyre de Andrade (Rosario Kennedy) is a Cuban American politician, lawyer, advocate, and special interest lobbyist.
+She was the first Cuban American woman to hold any elected office in the city of Miami.
+She was the former Vice Mayor of the City of Miami and candidate for Florida's 18th congressional district in the 1989 special election to replace Claude Pepper that was eventually won by Ileana Ros-Lehtinen.
+Currently, she is a lobbyist representing special interests in Miami, and a member of the law firm "Rosario Kennedy and Associates."
+In her government consulting, she claims to have "insider knowledge of the city of Miami and Miami-Dade County."

+In 1997, Kennedy was involved in a situation in Miami known as "Stallone Gate," because her client was Sylvester Stallone.

+In 2007, Kennedy's business paid Carey-Schuler $75,000.
+This money came from Kennedy's involvement in a proposed luxury condominium that was never built, and was the subject of a criminal investigation by the state attorney's office.

+Recently, Kennedy's firm represented the residents of Grove Isle in fighting the development of a new condominium, but they were unsuccessful, and now the condominium complex occupies most of the real estate on the small island.

 Biography

-Rosario Kennedy is the granddaughter of Elicio Arguelles Pozo, President of the Senate, and the daughter of Elicio Arguelles Menocal, the last elected senator of Cuba before Castro's revolution, and Micaela Freyre de Andrade y Valdes Pita.
-Her great uncle, Mario Garcia Menobal, was President of Cuba, and she counts three uncles and cousins as former Mayors of Havana.
+Rosario Kennedy is from a high-class Cuban family.
+She is the granddaughter of Elicio Argüelles Pozo, President of the Cuban Senate, and the daughter of Elicio Argüelles Menocal, the last elected senator of Cuba before the Cuban Revolution.
+Her great-uncle, Mario Garcia Menocal, was President of Cuba, and she counts three uncles and cousins as former Mayors of Havana.